What is Miami known for? Brickell neighborhood is part of the famous Miami skyline

 Millionaire Row cruise

-As tempting as Miami’s nightlife scene may be, it’s important not to overlook the stunning sights the city has to offer in the daytime.
+As tempting as the nightlife scene may be, it’s important not to overlook the stunning sights the city has to offer in the daytime.

-The city’s skyline is particularly impressive at any time of day with the buildings creating the famous shield for the city.
+The city’s skyline is particularly impressive at any time of day, and the buildings create a famous shield for the city.

 Miami’s beaches are renowned for their crystal-clear waters and pristine sand.